Plaster cast: Early

+During the ancient era, plaster was used for transferring sculptural forms from one place to another, as well as an production aid for more durable sculptures or even a primary material.

-The practice of reproducing famous sculptures in plaster originally dates back to the sixteenth century when Leone Leoni assembled a collection of casts in Milan.
+The practice of reproducing ancient sculptures in plaster emerged around to the sixteenth century, when artists such as Leone Leoni assembled a collection of casts in Milan.
 He collected "as many of the most celebrated works… carved and cast, antique and modern as he was able to obtain anywhere".
 Such private collections, however, remained modest and uncommon until the 18th century.

 Classical sculpture

 Use of such casts was particularly prevalent among classicists of the 18th and 19th centuries, and by 1800 there were extensive collections in Berlin, Paris, Vienna and elsewhere.
+A museum or gallery of plaster casts may be called by the French term gypsotheque.
 By creating copies of ancient Greek and Roman sculptures held at various museums across Europe in this way, a reference collection of all the best and most representative sculptural types could be formed, at a fraction of the cost of purchasing original sculptures, which scholars could consult without necessarily having to travel abroad to see all the originals.
 These casts could also be used in experiments in polychromy (reconstructing paint layers found on sculptures), reconstruction (e.g. Adolf Furtwängler's reconstruction of the Lemnian Athena from pieces found in different places), and for filling holes in a museum's collections of actual sculpture (e.g. the British Museum sent casts of some of its Mesopotamian collection to the Louvre in return for a cast of the Louvre's Code of Hammurabi).